 A summer day at Hellbrunn would start with a great outdoor feast.
 As the guests finished off their meal, water would suddenly shoot out of the table, and out of each guest’s seat, completely soaking all present, except, of course, the archbishop.
 Sittikus would then lead his sopping and delighted guests through the gardens, showing them many marvels of the day.

-Small water-powered automata dot the grounds, depicting everything from a knife-sharpener grinding scissors to the mythological Perseus, fighting the sea dragon and freeing the captured Andromeda.
-There are a number of beautiful grottoes, each one featuring a different curiosity, like the Birdcall Grotto - a mechanism, hidden from sight, makes the sounds of different bird calls, tweeting and singing in a cacophony of song.
+Small water-powered automata dot the grounds, depicting everything from a knife-sharpener grinding scissors to the mythological Perseus, fighting the sea dragon, and freeing the captured Andromeda.
+There are several beautiful grottoes, each one featuring a different curiosity, like the Birdcall Grotto—a mechanism, hidden from sight, makes the sounds of different bird calls, tweeting and singing in a cacophony of song.
 The water-powered device consisted of bellows and a pin roller which directed the air into the different pipes for the birdcalls.
-Also a delight of its day was the crown grotto, in which a golden crown would rise and fall on a jet of water, illustrating the quick and easy rise and fall of power.
+Also, a delight of its day was the crown grotto, in which a golden crown would rise and fall on a jet of water, illustrating the quick and easy rise and fall of power.

 As his guests gazed on these wonders, Markus Sittikus would place himself discreetly next to a set of controls…and before the guests knew what was happening, they were being soaked from all directions.
 No one was safe.
 It was impossible to guess when the water would come, and where it would come from.
 No spot in the garden was dry, except wherever Markus Sittikus stood, and where the tour guide stands today.